Relkion/quartz/content/NaNoWriMo/Chapter08-Morning-and-Hu-Maoxun.md

 Jiaojiao looked at the hole.
 The wall was about six or seven inches thick, the other side covered with a shrub or bush.

-She forced a smile and gave Hu Maoxun a formal salute.
+She hefted her make-shift cane, forced a smile and gave Hu Maoxun a formal salute.
 "I can't thank you enough for your help."

 "It's n-nothing.
 I grow b-bored by myself.
 This was an a-amusing m-morning," Hu Maoxun suddenly pressed a cloth pouch into her hands.
 "Please take this."